tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-azure/docs-chef-io/content/inspec/resources/azure_dns_zones_resources.md

 ## Parameters

-This resource does not accept any parameters.
+This resource does not require any parameters.

 ## Properties